pinnaculum/galacteek/galacteek/docs/manual/en/hashmarks.rst

     :height: 64

-The hashmarks library button gives you the ability to search for content in the global hashmarks database (local hashmarks and hashmarks sent from other peers).
+The hashmarks library button gives you the ability to search for content in the hashmarks database.

 To quickly access the hashmarks search you can press **Mod+Control+h** (**Alt+Control+h** on Linux or **Command+Control+h** on MacOS), or just click on the hashmarks library button in the toolbar.

-Your search query will be applied to the title, description, comment or object path (so you can search for CIDs) of hashmarks.
+Your search query will be applied to the title, description, comment or object path (so you can search for CIDs) of hashmarks, as well as tags associated with the hashmark (so you can use *#ipfs* or *@Earth#dweb* for example).
 The search is case-insensitive.

 After typing a search query, run the search by pressing **Shift + Return**.